 A number of Australian Government agencies have responsibilities for aviation safety including the Department of Infrastructure and Transport, the Civil Aviation Safety Authority, Airservices Australia, the Australian Transport Safety Bureau, the Department of Defence, the Bureau of Meteorology and the Australian Maritime Safety Authority.
-I would like to recognise all of these agencies for their contributions to this Program and for their continuing commitment to aviation safety in Australia.
+These agencies have now produced the first revision of Australia's State Safety Program.
+I would like to acknowledge all of these agencies for their contributions to this Program and for their continuing commitment to aviation safety in Australia.
+The State Safety Program will be reviewed on a regular basis to ensure that it reflects evolving aviation safety standards and practices.

-Mike Mrdak Secretary, Department of Infrastructure and Transport January 2011
+Mike Mrdak Secretary Department of Infrastructure and Transport April 2012